Website or PDF Forms: Pros and Cons

 - PDF forms are much less susceptible to being used to send you Spam by automated form bots.

-- Many fewer people are familiar with how to program a PDF form to perform advanced actions like data validation.
+- Fewer people are familiar with programming PDF forms to perform advanced actions like data validation.

 What to Choose?

 In most instances, either type of form is acceptable.
 The following table may help determine which type is best for you.